inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 As the project grew, our knowledge of object oriented programming grew as well.
 We created a helper script which contains functions that automate many of our plots.

-We will describe each as they are used.
-Important to note we utilized the `docstrings` package which allows you to view them on *Rstudio* as such:
+In order to provide well written documentation for these functions, we utilized the `docstrings` package which allows you to view them on *Rstudio* as such:

     ?function_name